Ventus-Therapeutics/rapa/docs/readme.md

 1. Download or git clone using: https://github.com/Ventus-Therapeutics/rapa.git
 2. Run:  ``` pip install -r requirement.txt ``` or ``` conda install --yes --file requirement.txt ``` to install the dependencies.

-The requirement.txt file can be found in the git repository.
+The requirement.txt file can be found in the repository: https://github.com/Ventus-Therapeutics/rapa/blob/v1.0/docs/requirement.txt

 ## Usage